loveteshh/Color-Extraction/README.md

 # Color-Extraction
-Simple python code to extract all the colors present in a picture.
+Simple python code to extract all the colors present in a picture and produce a creative color palette.